Air Passenger Duty: Rates

 Air passenger duty is paid upon booking, but not collected until an occupied seat flies.
 Should a passenger be unable to fly they have a right to claim the paid tax back from the airline, although many airlines will charge an administrative fee for this service.

-Band A includes whole Europe, Morocco, Algeria, Tunisia, Libya, Cyprus, Turkey and Western Russia.
+Band A includes the whole of Europe, Morocco, Algeria, Tunisia, Libya, Cyprus, Turkey and Western Russia.

 A £0 rate of APD applies to flights from Northern Ireland direct to a band B destination as of 1 November 2011.
 This is due to Continental Airlines threatening to stop the direct Belfast - Newark flight due to lack of demand because of the tax.

 The 2021 UK budget announced changes to the levels of reduced-rate APD.
 The rate for UK domestic flights is due to halve to £6.50 from April 2023, while the rate for band B is due to increase to £84 in April 2022.
 From April 2023 band B is set to be split into two bands: the rate for journeys of 2,000–5,500 miles is set to rise to £87, and the rate for journeys over 5,500 miles is set to rise to £91.